SCoVE Information 2020-2021

 The plan says that they will have opportunities starting in Kindergarten through eighth grade.
 How will SCoVE students in these grades receive educational opportunities?

-K-5 students may participate in math and reading through Edgenuity online learning.
+K-5 students may participate in core subjects through Edgenuity online learning.
 6th through 8th grade students can participate in Edgenuity and may have additional online learning opportunities.
 Students may attend classes at the elementary or middle school in their district of residency for face-to-face instruction.

 Who do I contact about SCoVE?

-Parents who are interested in registering their student(s) for SCoVE, please contact 704-961-3000 to set up an enrollment appointment.
+Once an enrollment determination has been made, parents may enroll their student(s) for SCoVE by contacting 704-961-3000 to set up an enrollment appointment.
 Prior to your appointment, visit our website at www.stanlycountyschools.org and navigate to Resources then Enrollment to access the enrollment packet and instructions for SCS enrollment.
-In addition to these documents, homeschools must bring a copy of their homeschool registration card, transcript and/or report cards, and attendance reports.
+In addition to these documents, homeschools must bring a copy of their homeschool registration verification, transcript and/or report cards, nationally standardized test scores, and attendance reports.